antenorr/new_portfolio_nov_2018/README.md

 # data_monks Hackathon

-This public repo - will server as the main rep for the NASA Hackathon challenge of October 2018.
+This public repo - will server as the basis for our new and more modern and responsive Portfolio that will be used to showcase our work.